-Outside Areas and Boundaries Repair Category 2 Notes Garden boundary walls display evidence of deterioration.
+Outside Areas and Boundaries

+Repair Category 2

+Notes Garden boundary walls display evidence of deterioration.
 A local builder can be asked to inspect and provide cost estimates for all required repair/rebuilding works.
-There are mature trees growing within influencing distance of the house and boundary walls.
-A tree surgeon will be able to provide further advice.

 Ceilings

-Repair Category
+Repair Category 2

-Notes There is plaster cracking to ceilings.
+Notes The textured finishes may contain asbestos based material.
+See information on asbestos in the Limitations of Inspection section above.
+There is plaster cracking to ceilings.